haifaath/Sign-Language-Classification/README.md

 # Sign-Language-Classification
-Part of image processing course project
+Image processing course project
-/n Data used in this project can be accessed [here](https://www.kaggle.com/datasets/muhammadalbrham/rgb-arabic-alphabets-sign-language-dataset/data)
+<br>Dataset used in this project can be accessed [here](https://www.kaggle.com/datasets/muhammadalbrham/rgb-arabic-alphabets-sign-language-dataset/data)